 Encyclopedias, by their very nature, are doomed to be books whose largest parts are never read.
 But the Encyclopédie must win the prize for the highest ratio of cultural importance to percentage of pages actually read.
 Its very existence served as a demonstration that humanity could wrap its arms around the whole of knowledge while retaining surety of judgment and confidence in its own resources.
 Indeed, the Encyclopédie’s entry on the PHILOSOPHER beautifully expresses the ideal toward which the massive project aspired:

 The world is full of intelligent people and very intelligent people, who always judge; they always guess, because to judge without a sense of when one has a proper reason to judge is to guess.
-They do not know the extent of the human mind; they believe that everything can be known: thus they are ashamed not be able to pronounce judgment and imagine that intelligence consists in judging.
+They do not know the extent of the human mind; they believe that everything can be known: thus they are ashamed not to be able to pronounce judgment and imagine that intelligence consists in judging.
 The philosopher believes that it consists in judging well: he is more satisfied with himself when he has suspended the faculty of making a decision than he would be to have come to a decision before having a sense of the proper reason for a decision.
 Thus he judges and speaks less, but he judges more surely and speaks better; he does not avoid the bold strokes that are presented naturally to the mind by a swift assemblage of ideas that one is often surprised to see united.
 It is in this swift connection that what is commonly called wit consists; but this is also what he seeks least, and to this brilliance he prefers the care of distinguishing his ideas well, of knowing their proper extent and the precise connection between them, and of not allowing himself to be duped in taking too far some particular relationship there may be between ideas.
 It is in this discernment that what we call judgment and precise thinking consist: to this precision are then joined flexibility and clarity .
 The philosopher is not so attached to a system that he is unable to feel all the force of objections.
 The majority of men are so strongly attached to their opinions that they do not even take the trouble to penetrate those of others.
 The philosopher understands the sentiment that he rejects, to the same extent and with the same clarity that he understands the one he adopts.